 The rumours even reached the teachers.
 Of course, most of them were too sensible to believe such a silly idea.
-Mr. Smart the Biology teacher said it was dangerous that the children were accusing Katie of using bad magic, and they should put a stop to it before there was a full on witch hunt.
-It was an extreme form of bullying and had to be dealt.
-But Mrs. Hepworth wanted to talk to Katie first, just be absolutely certain of the truth.
+Mr Smart the Biology teacher said it was dangerous that the children were accusing Katie of using bad magic, and they should put a stop to it before there was a full on witch hunt.
+It was an extreme form of bullying and had to be dealt with.
+But Mrs Hepworth wanted to talk to Katie first, just be absolutely certain of the truth.

-“Where does it say that in the scool anti-bulying policy?” asked Miss Vile, who was strict with the children, but who did have a strong sense of justice.
+“Where does it say that in the school anti-bullying policy?” asked Miss Vile, who was strict with the children, but who did have a strong sense of justice.

-“It doesn’t,” said Mrs. Hepworth, “But the shcool policies are written by the Governors who know absolutely nothing about education.”
+“It doesn’t,” said Mrs Hepworth, “but the school policies are written by the Governors who know absolutely nothing about education.”